 RELATED: Experience the beauty of Egypt

+These are the world’s largest drawings!
 The Nazca Lines in southern Peru is a fascinating phenomenon that is yet to be fully explained by science.
-Covering an area of over 1000 metres squared, these ancient geoglyphs (designs produced on the ground using elements of the landscape) depict 300+ figures of humans, animals and plants.
-Some of the 10 000+ lines used to produce these motifs are up to 30 m in width and more than 9 km in length!
+These ancient geoglyphs are designs produced on the ground using elements of the landscape.
+They cover an area of over 1000 metres squared and depict 300+ figures of humans, animals and plants.
+Some of the 10,000+ lines used to produce these motifs are up to 30 m in width and more than 9 km in length!
 As such, you can imagine what a spectacle it is to encounter these images from a bird’s eye view.
 In previous centuries, this would only have been possible from nearby hilltops.
-These days visitors to Peru can board chartered planes or helicopters that fly over the area so adventurers may enjoy a view from above to appreciate the sheer scale of the extensive geoglyphs.
+These days visitors to Peru can board chartered planes or helicopters that fly over the area.
+This means adventurers may enjoy a view from above to appreciate the sheer scale of the extensive geoglyphs.

 If you’re wanting to experience all that New York City has to offer then the best way to explore is by foot!
 And NYC is perfectly geared for exactly that.
 Follow in the footsteps of the likes of Superman or Spiderman as you embark on a family-friendly Superhero Walking tour.
 Or you could visit all the historic sights around the city (of which there are many!).
 Why not taste your way through NYC, as you visit all the food stands?
 In short, New York City walking tours are the best way to go, and there is something for everyone…